 Step 5: Assess All Candidates

-Before you interview anyone, ask all applicants to take a sales assessment tests.
+Before you interview anyone, ask all applicants to take the sales assessment tests.
 Don’t start with interviews if you want elite performers.

 Take the same approach as top-performing sports teams.
 Do you think NFL talent recruiters start by asking pro football players to list their top successes?
 NO. They ask prospects to show how fast they can run 40 yards, how much weight they can bench press, how high they can jump, etc.

 Individual interviews are notoriously unreliable in predicting how well applicants will perform on a job.
 Past behavior predicts future performance.
 We work with a number of sales assessment tests.
 You can use a free sample test of one of our favorite assessment tests for a potential sales candidate at this link.